iCliniq Logo

 1. Opioid Abuse - Although opioids and opiates are not generally considered stimulant drugs, they have the properties of being both a depressant and a stimulant.
 The side effects of this substance abuse include grinding of teeth, cracked teeth, and damage to the jaw bone (for example, heroin causes sugar or sweet consumption cravings that damage the tooth enamel and root).
 A higher risk of oral infections that may be fungal or viral is commonly observed in these users.

-Opioids act mainly by reducing pain and stimulating pleasure by acting on three main receptors distributed in the brain, peripheral nociceptors and the spinal cord -mu, kappa, and delta receptors.
-Thus as a mechanism of opioid action, tooth sensitivity and associated sensations of the tooth nerve or the dental pulp or root canal is also reduced, which would lead to the user ignoring the pain from cavities or gum disease.
+Opioids act mainly by reducing pain and stimulating pleasure by acting on three main receptors distributed in the brain, peripheral nociceptors, and the spinal cord -mu, kappa, and delta receptors.
+Thus, as a mechanism of opioid action, tooth sensitivity and associated sensations of the tooth nerve or the dental pulp or root canal are also reduced, which would lead to the user ignoring the pain from cavities or gum disease.

-2. Club Drugs and Amphetamine Abuse - Club drugs are derivatives of Amphetamine, like ECSTASY, MDMA and cause the users to be addicts of parafunctional habits like,
+2. Club Drugs and Amphetamine Abuse - Club drugs are derivatives of Amphetamine, like ECSTASY or MDMA (3,4-Methylenedioxymethamphetamine), and cause the users to be addicts of parafunctional habits like,

 • Grinding their teeth produces cracks.

 Meth is taken for recreation purposes to create euphoria as well as an aphrodisiac.
 Orally periodontal disease and rampant dental caries are manifestations commonly seen as “meth mouth.”
-Systemic manifestations include loss of appetite, hyperactivity, sweating, rapid breathing, and tachycardia or bradycardia.
+Systemic manifestations include loss of appetite, hyperactivity, sweating, rapid breathing, and tachycardia (increased heart rate) or bradycardia (slower than normal heart rate).

-3. Marijuana - Smoking marijuana is associated with a condition called “Cannabis Stomatitis” (gingival enlargement, erythroplakia, and chronic inflammation of the oral mucosa with hyperkeratosis and leukoplakia) which can lead to malignant oral cancers or throat cancers.
+3. Marijuana - Smoking marijuana is associated with a condition called “Cannabis Stomatitis” characterized by gingival enlargement, erythroplakia (a condition affecting the soft tissue lining of the mouth), and chronic inflammation of the oral mucosa with hyperkeratosis (increased thickness of outer skin layer), and leukoplakia (white patches on gums, tongue, and cheeks) which can lead to malignant oral cancers or throat cancers.
 The risk and aggressiveness of cannabis-related cancers are incidentally higher in the population below 50 years of age.

 4. Cocaine - It is a highly acidic and potent stimulant that, on contact with the surface of enamel, creates a breakdown of the enamel calcium hydroxyapatite crystals.
 It is available both in smokable and powdered form.
 The powdered form of cocaine is the most common of which “crack cocaine” leads to painful mouth sores and infectious ulcers.
 In the upper palate, oronasal communication can be established by the regular snorting of cocaine along with dentofacial destructive processes like sinonasal tract necrosis with long-term nasal cocaine abuse.
 Jaw spasms or mouth-related muscle spasms called “buccolingual dyskinesia” are a form of movement disorder caused by the regular consumption of cocaine.